Understanding the relativistic overdensity of galaxy surveys: Introduction

 \section{Introduction}

-In recent years, relativistic effects \cite{Yoo:2009au}--\cite{Raccanelli:2016avd} have been vastly studied.
-A number of the studies in the literature have shown how to calculate the observed clustering overdensity of galaxies in a relativistic context, i.e.~the relativistic galaxy overdensity~\cite{Yoo:2009au, Yoo:2010ni, Bonvin:2011bg, Challinor:2011bk, Jeong:2011as, LopezHonorez:2011cy, Bonvin:2014owa, Duniya:2015ths, Alonso:2015uua, Renk:2016olm, Durrer:2016jzq}, revealing relativistic corrections to the simple Newtonian calculation that is standard for low redshift, small area surveys.
+In recent years, relativistic effects \citep{Yoo:2009au, Yoo:2010ni, Bonvin:2011bg, Challinor:2011bk, Jeong:2011as, Duniya:2015ths, Bonvin:2014owa, LopezHonorez:2011cy, Alonso:2015uua, Renk:2016olm, Durrer:2016jzq, Duniya:2016gcf, Duniya:2013eta, Montanari:2015rga, Bartolo:2010ec, Baldauf:2011bh, Yoo:2011zc, Schmidt:2012ne, Jeong:2012nu, Schmidt:2012nw, Bertacca:2012tp, Maartens:2012rh, Flender:2012nq, Hall:2012wd, Lombriser:2013aj, Yoo:2013tc, Jeong:2013psa, Raccanelli:2013dza, DiDio:2013bqa, Bonvin:2013ogt, Raccanelli:2013gja, Bacon:2014uja, Jeong:2014ufa, Villa:2014foa, Yoo:2014kpa, Camera:2014bwa, Camera:2014sba, Duniya:2015nva, Kehagias:2015tda, Duniya:2015dpa, Raccanelli:2015vla, Bartolo:2015qva, Alonso:2015sfa, Yoo:2015uxa, Irsic:2015nla, DiDio:2015bua, Bonvin:2015kuc, Gaztanaga:2015jrs, Raccanelli:2016avd, Duniya:2019mpr} have been vastly studied.
+A number of the studies in the literature have shown how to calculate the observed clustering overdensity of galaxies in a relativistic context, i.e.~the relativistic galaxy overdensity~\citep{Yoo:2009au, Yoo:2010ni, Bonvin:2011bg, Challinor:2011bk, Jeong:2011as, LopezHonorez:2011cy, Bonvin:2014owa, Duniya:2015ths, Alonso:2015uua, Renk:2016olm, Durrer:2016jzq}, revealing relativistic corrections to the simple ``Newtonian'' calculation that is standard for low redshift, small area surveys.
 Galaxy surveys with large volume coverage---spanning scales nearly and larger than the Hubble radius, reaching high redshifts---require relativistic corrections to the observed overdensity.
-Basically, these corrections are owing to the large-scale effects of (i) the gravitational potential, both local at the observed galaxies and also along the line of sight, and (ii) peculiar velocities, by the apparent motion of the galaxies relative to the observer; together, these constitute the so-called ``relativistic effects''.
+Basically, these corrections are owing to the large-scale effects of (i) the gravitational potential, both local at the observed galaxies and also along the line of sight, and (ii) peculiar velocities, by the apparent motion of the galaxies relative to the observer.
+Together, these constitute the so-called ``relativistic effects''.

 Current optical surveys only cover low redshifts and sky area with dimensions which are smaller than the Hubble radius; thus, containing negligible relativistic effects.
-However, upcoming surveys in the optical and the radio/infrared, will extend to high redshifts and encompass large sky area---covering distance scales equal and larger than the horizon---providing deeper and richer information on the observable universe, but most importantly, on cosmological scales at the survey redshifts.
+However, upcoming surveys in the optical and the radio/infrared, will extend to high redshifts and encompass large sky area---with dimensions equal and larger than the Hubble radius---providing deeper and richer information on the observable universe but, most importantly, on cosmological scales at the survey redshifts.
 On these scales, the relativistic effects become significant.
 These effects can, e.g.~provide a means for a sensitive probe of the nature of dark energy and modified gravity: by comparing the predictions from the relativistic corrections to the observation of the forthcoming surveys.